leahiel/Primitive-StoryFormat/Scope-Document.md

 13) I need a way to set the visible title of a Passage for front and back matters.
 NOTE) Shuffled passages would just have their generated number.

-14) EPUBCSS and HTMLCSS Special Passages.
-NOTE) We don't want people to submit stylesheets as those can be difficult to disable manually.
-TECHNICAL) We should find a way to add an attribute to every element depending on whether it's CSS or HTML.
-Then we can parse though the Special Passages' CSS and add that attribute to every selector there, to ensure that EPUB and HTML don't mix.
--- Actually, that's silly.
-We should just add that attribute to the top level node, and then we can add `top-level-node[type='html/epub']` to the beginning of every selector.

 ### 0.1 Technical Notes: